+

 6. Explanatory Paragraph

-Search engine optimization is an important part of your website’s organic success, which is highly dependent based on the words on any webpage.
+Search engine optimization is an important part of your website’s organic success, which is highly dependent on the words on any webpage.

 However, using excessive words is not the right way to go about it, particularly in the header, stakes, or plan section.
 You can include a section on your home page to address your SEO requirements and fill it up with the required words.